idago123/Capstone-PlaySetMatch/README.md

 - View my calendar, past and upcoming matches
 - Message other users that I match with
 - View my inbox
-- Record matches to my account
+- Record any meetups or matches to my account
 - Get ranked on the site

 ## Tech Stack